 In an ideal world, none of them add the shipping costs to their price and so no one gets prioritised in US search.

 If most of your competitors do end up adding those costs in their price, this tells you it is working for them and will most likely work for you too.

 2. Cart abandonment.
-Although adding the shipping to the price will most likely increase your item price considerably, shoppers won’t have a super nasty surprise at checkout when they realise they need to pay almost double what they were ready to pay to have the item shipped to them.
+Although adding the shipping cost to the price will most likely increase your item price considerably, shoppers won’t have a super nasty surprise at checkout when they realise they need to pay almost double what they were ready to pay to have the item shipped to them.

 It’s true that “people who buy a chair online know to expect higher shipping costs” but wouldn’t it make their life easier if they knew from the get go the price was all inclusive?
 It gives them peace of mind while shopping and could significantly reduce your cart abandonment rate.

 How the he*k are you supposed to incorporate that shipping cost to your price though?

 Etsy recommends calculating and adding the minimum, median or maximum shipping cost (based on possible distances and weight) to the price of your item, stating that “costs will balance out between the various distances traveled”.

 Hum… I am not sure how it balances out if you only add the minimum to your items?
 Sounds more like you’d be out of pocket each time someone orders from a little further than your minimum distance.
 So that would be a “no” from me 😉